httpyac/httpyac.github.io/docs/guide/environments.md

 :::

 ## JSON
 Environments can be provided with setting `environments` in [.httpyac.js](/config/) .
-All settings with key `$shared` are shared between all environments
+All settings with key `$shared` are shared between all environments All settings with key `$default` are used only if no environment is selected

 ```json
 {